ridwankustanto/blackey/README.md

 I'd love to hear from you!
 Here's how you can help:

-1. If you find a problem, open an issue on GitHub
+1. If you find a problem or idea, open an issue on GitHub

 Want to contribute?
 Awesome!